8 Wille Cottages and energy-saving:

 Laundry recipes

 Powder is a bit more abrasive, which results in more microfibres getting into the water from synthetic clothing.
-But it's easier to store.
+But it's easier than laundry liquid to store, and laundry liquid needs good shaking before use.

 30ml borax substitute